Mrs Dalloway

 From the same creative team who brought GEORGE Eliot in Words and Music and Red Sky at Sunrise: Laurie Lee in Words and Music to Wilton’s.

-Jane Austen’s words are (respectfully) penned by Deirdre Shields, and performed by two (delightful) actors, with music (mischievously) arranged by David Le Page (Violin), and Nick Stringfellow (Cello).
+By A Lady is (delightfully) performed by Juliet Stevenson and Rachel Parris.
+Jane Austen’s words are (respectfully) penned by Deirdre Shields.
+Music (mischievously) arranged by David Le Page (Violin), and Nick Stringfellow (Cello).
 By A Lady is (graciously) directed by Judy Reaves.

 Originally commissioned by, and presented at, Stratford Literary Festival 2025.